Remy Ma Diss Track: Was Nicki Minaj Warned About ‘Shether’ Earlier?

-Now that Remy Ma’s diss track “Shether” is attacking Nicki Minaj, it has been discovered that Minaj might have been warned earlier about a probable “direct hit.”
+Now that Remy Ma’s diss track “Shether” is attacking Nicki Minaj, it has been learned that Minaj might have been warned earlier about a probable “direct hit.”

 Remy Ma earlier discussed about her rumored feud with the American singer.
 However, the Grammy-nominated American rapper totally dismissed such rumors at that time.
 Remy Ma said last week that there was no tension between the two, since Nicki “never did anything” to her.
 She also said that she had no reason to diss Minaj.
 While the 36-year-old called it “corny” to suggest that she could possibly attack her fellow rapper, she did talk about a possible “direct hit” at anyone who had anything against her.